Night Visions Live

 Night Visions Live is the second live album by American rock band Imagine Dragons.
-Recorded during a live performance at the Red Rocks Amphitheatre on May 16, 2013, during the Night Visions Tour, the album was released by KIDinaKORNER and Interscope Records on February 25, 2014.
+Recorded during a live performance at the Red Rocks Amphitheatre on May 16, 2013, during the Night Visions Tour, the album was released by Kidinakorner and Interscope Records on February 25, 2014.
 Physical copies of the album and video include the 2012 documentary The Making of Night Visions, and the band's music videos produced during the Night Visions album cycle.

+The live album would eventually be included on the super deluxe expanded edition of Night Visions, which was released on September 9, 2022 for the album's 10 year anniversary.

 Background

-In 2012, Imagine Dragons released Night Visions to critical and commercial success.
+In 2012, Imagine Dragons released Night Visions to commercial success.
 To promote the album, the band set out on a year-long concert tour beginning in early 2013 and ending in mid-2014, dubbed the "Night Visions Tour".
 The tour spanned for over 170 dates, and visited North America, South America, Europe and Oceania.